 “I also really like credit unions for car-buying services.
 You’re going to get a good price on the car, and they’re going to finance it for you.”

 3. Arrange To Pick Up Your Car

-With the average price to transport a vehicle being upward of $1,200, you may save some money by traveling to pick up your car yourself, flying one way or road-tripping with a friend.
+With the average price to transport a vehicle being more than $1,100, you may save some money by traveling to pick up your car yourself, flying one way or road-tripping with a friend.